"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 Rustic nature - Soak limits - Water Quality - (Former) Friendly Staff - Countercultural Flavor - Laid Back or Not?

-Surf through various trip review sites like yelp and tripadvisor and you read wildly opposing Stewart Springs takes.
+Surf through various trip review sites like yelp and tripadvisor and you once read wildly opposing Stewart Springs takes.
 Everything from "Heaven on earth" to "I'll never go there again!"
 Understandably it made for one roller coaster of a ride, leaving one to wonder how everybody could possibly be talking about the same place.

 Is 'Rustic' Bad Word?